bluccino/tool-pimp/README.md

     OK: virtual Python environments (venv)
 ```

-I any of the checked items is not marked with `OK` it is strongly suggested to
+If any of the checked items is not marked with `OK` it is strongly suggested to
 fix such issue first by consulting the appendix.